smapiot/piral/src/packages/piral-oidc/README.md

 This is a plugin that only has a peer dependency to `piral-core`.
 What `piral-oidc` brings to the table is a direct integration with OpenID Connect identity providers on basis of the oidc-client library that can be used with `piral` or `piral-core`.

-The set includes the `getAccessToken` API to retrieve the current user's access token.
+The set includes the `getAccessToken` API to retrieve the current user's access token, as well as `getProfile` to retrieve the current user's open id claims.

 By default, these Pilet API extensions are not integrated in `piral`, so you'd need to add them to your Piral instance.